 We may use your information for the following purposes:

-In exceptional circumstances we may also be required by law to disclose or otherwise process your personal information.
-We will tell you, when we ask you to provide information about yourself, if provision of the requested information is necessary for compliance with a legal obligation or, on the other hand, if it is purely voluntary and there will be no implications if you decline to provide the information.
+We will inform you, to the extent applicable, when we request information about yourself, whether providing the requested information is necessary to comply with a legal obligation, or, on the other hand, if it is purely voluntary and there will be no implications if you decline to provide the information.
 If you are uncertain as to Greenpeace’s need for information that we request from you, please contact the Greenpeace representative asking for the information, or contact us (see below), with your query.

 Disclosure and international transfer of your information

-We may disclose personal information about you where we have obtained your consent or where it is reasonably necessary for the various purposes set out above:
+We do not sell or share your information for third-party marketing purposes.
+We may securely disclose personal information about you where we have obtained your consent or where it is reasonably necessary for the various purposes set out above:

 Please contact us (see below) if you would like to know whether any such agreements are in place or, if so, to see a copy.